 Finally, Figure 32 shows how the control loop reacts to temperature with the slowest ramp rate.
 The ramp rate is set to 1, while all other control parameters remain the same.
-With the slowest ramp rate selected, it took 112 seconds for the fan to reach full speed.
+With the slowest ramp rate selected it took 112 seconds for the fan to reach full speed.

-As can be seen from Figure 29 through Figure 32, the rate at which the fan reacts to temperature change is dependent on the ramp rate selected in the fan filter register.
-The higher the ramp rate, the faster the fan reaches the newly calculated fan speed.
+As can be seen from Figures 29 through 32, the rate at which the fan will react to temperature change is dependent on the ramp rate selected in the Fan Filter Register.
+The higher the ramp rate, the faster the fan will reach the newly calculated fan speed.

 Figure 33 shows the behavior of the PWM output as temperature varies.
-As the temperature rises, the fan speed ramps up.
-Small drops in temperature do not affect the ramp-up function because the newly calculated fan speed is still higher than the previous PWM value.
-The filtered mode allows the PWM output to be made less sensitive to temperature variations.
-This is dependent on the ramp rate selected and the ADC sample rate programmed into the fan filter register.
+As the temperature is rising, the fan speed will ramp up.
+Small drops in temperature will not affect the ramp-up function since the newly calculated fan speed will still be higher than the previous PWM value.
+The Filtered Mode allows the PWM output to be made less sensitive to temperature variations.
+This will be dependent on the ramp rate selected and the ADC sample rate programmed into the Fan Filter Register.